apache/grails-gradle-publish/README.md

 Grails Publish Gradle Plugin
 ========

 Grails Publish is a Gradle plugin to ease publishing with the maven publish plugin or the nexus publish plugin.

-Artifacts published by this plugin include sources, the jar file, and a javadoc jar that contains both the groovydoc & javadoc.
+Artifacts published by this plugin include sources, the jar file, and a javadoc jar (that contains both the groovydoc & javadoc).
+This plugin is expected to be used with `snapshot` and `release` builds and assumes `releases` will require signed artifacts.

 Limitations
 ---

 This plugin currently acts as a wrapper around the `maven-publish` & `nexus-publish` plugins.
 There are known limitations with the `nexus-publish` plugin - specifically, when it can be applied in multiproject setups.
 Check out the functional test resources for specific scenarios that work and do not work.

 Setup
 ---
 If obtaining the source from the source distribution and you intend to build from source, you also need to download and install Gradle and use it to execute the bootstrap step so the correct version of Gradle is used.
 This command will bootstrap gradle:

 ```shell
 gradle -p gradle-bootstrap